• Skip to primary navigation

 Texture and Consistency

-Texture and consistency are important for culinary delights.
+Texture and consistency are important for treats.

 In desserts, jelly powder and gelatin make big differences.